jacob-hudson/ansible-DevMachine/README.md

 # UDE
-Ansible code to provision and manage my virtual dev machines.
+Ansible code to provision and manage my virtual and physical dev machines.

 Requirements
 ------------